 Tempur is widely known as the “original memory foam mattress”.
 If you’ve read any of their marketing material, you’ll see them calling the foams they use in the comfort layers of their mattresses “Tempur Material”.
 Huh?
 Is Tempur memory foam?
 The answer is yes.
 Tempur is indeed memory foam, and the name Tempur Material is a way to distinguish themselves from all the other memory foam mattresses exploding onto the market.

-NASA released their foam technology into the public domain in the 1980’s but the process to make the foam was difficult at that time, and only one company Fagerdala World Foams based in Sweden, took it up.
+NASA released its foam technology into the public domain in the 1980s but the process to make the foam was difficult at that time, and only one company Fagerdala World Foams based in Sweden, took it up.
 They went on to produce the first Tempur Pedic mattress, which hit the market in 1991.

-The mattress hit the USA in 1992 and Tempur have been producing top quality memory foam mattresses ever since.
+The mattress hit the USA in 1992 and Tempur has been producing top quality memory foam mattresses ever since.

 Properties Of Tempur Memory Foam

 Let’s take a closer look at “Tempur Material”.
 Yes, it is a memory foam.
-But it’s different to memory foam you’ll find from mattress in a box companies.
+But it’s different from memory foam you’ll find from mattress-in-a-box companies.
 Here’s a short video from Tempur that gives you an overview:

 - Tempur Material is a proprietary foam, meaning you’ll only find it in Tempur branded products.